pzvol/wt-sight-generator/README.md

 Created sights are under `sights` directory.
 Run a `.js` file to get the `.blk` code for the sight.

-`compile_sight.sh` is a sample script to compile and place a sight into the game's `all_tanks` folder.
+`compile_sight.sh` is a sample script to compile and place a sight into the game's sight folder (`all_tanks` folder by default).
 Modify settings in the script before use.

 If you are using vscode and cygwin like me, a task can be run from vscode directly to execute the script above.